Phytoplankton are tiny, microscopic plants that are the base of the food chain in the ocean. All ocean life depends on phytoplankton.

 - Essential amino acids

-Giving your dog even the tiniest amounts of phytoplankton can boost his health, and as researchers are finding out, it fights cancer and other diseases too.
+However, giving your dog even the tiniest amounts of phytoplankton can boost his health.
+And as researchers are finding out, it fights cancer and other diseases too.

 Here are just some of the reasons you should add phytoplankton to your dog’s diet.